gemmaellis16/yoga-project/README.md

 * Bootstrap 4: Bootstrap library used throughout the project to make the site responsive to the Bootstrap grid system.

 * ....... was taken from the 'Whiskey project'
+* ....... was taken from the 'Coffeehouse project'
 * ....... was taken from the 'Love Runnig project'
 * ........ was taken from the 'Resume project'